madnansultandotme/openbio/CONTRIBUTING.md

 ## ❓ Questions?

 - 📧 Email us at info.adnansultan@gmail.com
-- 🐛 Open an issue for technical questions
+- 🐛 Open an issue for technical questions at [GitHub Issues](https://github.com/madnansultandotme/openbio/issues)

 Thank you for contributing to OpenBio! 🚀